After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-Private transport in air-conditioned vehicles (4×4, minibus, or bus, depending on group size)
+Private transportation in air-conditioned vehicles (4×4, minibus, or bus depending on group size)

 -